YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The directories in the search list must be separated by a space and enclosed in quotation marks (" ").
 Environment variables are accepted in the search list.

-The following is an example of ydb_routines definition:
+The following is an example of :code:`ydb_routines` definition:

 .. code-block:: bash